ZipBooks

-ZipBooks is free online accounting software company based in American Fork, Utah.
+ZipBooks is a free online accounting software company based in American Fork, Utah.
 The cloud-based software is an accounting and bookkeeping tool that helps business owners process credit cards, track finances, and send invoices, among other features.

 History

 ZipBooks was founded by Tim Chaves in June 2015, backed by venture capital firm Peak Ventures.
 The company secured an additional $2 million of funding in July 2016, and in 2017 it was awarded a $100,000 economic grant by the Utah Governor's Office of Economic Development Technology Commercialization and Innovation Program.

 Products

 ZipBooks' core modules are invoicing, transactions, bills, reporting, time tracking, contacts, and payroll.
 Accrual accounting was added in 2017.

 The application is available on G Suite, iOS, Slack, and as a web application.

 Reception

 Computerworld compared ZipBooks favorably with other accounting software.
 PC Magazine praised its user experience, but stated it lacked "a lot of features that competing sites offer".